alexandrefaure/CatFlashLight/README.md

 # IsaLightCat
-Basic lightening app with no ads.
+Basic lightening Android app with no ads.

-Very basic lightening app with no ads.
+Welcome in my Android App Lightening application.
+IsaLightCat is my first very small app to use camera flashlight on the phone.